pluthra2/Lazor_Project_Group10/README.md

 The solution we present - <br>
 ![alt test](Solution_board_GP.png)

 Master Branch has the final code and a folder "Trial Codes" where we tried different ways to reach the solution board.
-GUI Branch has all the GUI trial codes and also contains folders for each board containing the given and output files so generated from the code.
+It also contains folders for each board containing the given and output files so generated from the code.
+GUI Branch has all the GUI trial codes.
-### If your are still confused then Contact :
+### If you are still confused then Contact :

 Charan S. Pasupuleti : spasupu1@jh.edu ,  spasupu1 <br>
 Prabhjot K. Luthra : pluthra2@.jh.edu , pluthra2 <br>
-Wayne D. Monteiro : wmontei@jh.edu , waynemonteiro97
+Wayne D. Monteiro : wmontei1@jh.edu , waynemonteiro97